 Analyzing Invesco QQQ Trust, Series 1's Unusual Options Activity

-Shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $354.9.
+Shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $359.18.

 - Sentiment: BEARISH